Skip to content

 Group concepts that naturally belong together in the same domain.
 A domain acts as a namespace for a set of related concepts and pipes, helping you organize and reuse your pipeline components.
 You can learn more about them in Kick off a Knowledge Pipeline Project.

-# pipelex_libraries/pipelines/finance.toml
+# pipelex_libraries/pipelines/finance.plx

 domain = "finance"

-description = "Financial document processing"
+definition = "Financial document processing"

 [concept]